AERODEFENDER Wheel Fairings

 Moreover, this effect of increasing cyclic resistance can be greatly exacerbated when also facing an external headwind.
 Facing an additional external headwind causes wind speeds on the exposed uppermost wheel surfaces to greatly exceed twice the vehicle speed, shifting the power dissipation thereon into a much higher range.

 A 1 mph change in wind speed, then causes far more actual power to be dissipated in drag when the total wind speed on exposed upper wheel surfaces is substantially higher.
-For example, 1 mph change at an exposed upper wheel surface wind speed of 50 mph (likely more easily induced by adding an external headwind to the upper wheel speed) causes far more (almost four times more) total power (being a cubic relation to overall wind speed) to be dissipated in drag, than if the upper wheel surface wind speed were instead only 25 mph.
+For example, 1 mph change at an exposed upper wheel surface wind speed of 50 mph (likely more easily induced by adding an external headwind to the upper wheel speed) causes far more (almost four times more) total power (being a cubic relation to overall wind speed) to be dissipated in drag, than if the upper wheel surface wind speed were instead only 25 mph, as it would be on the vehicle frame.

 This is why the faster you go—or the greater the external headwind you face—the much more intense the wind resistance becomes.
 It is not so much that the bike frame and rider are increasing in wind resistance—although this is certainly a substantial factor—than that the overall vehicle drag is being shifted to be more and more heavily concentrated on the uppermost wheel surfaces as headwinds—and especially external headwinds—rise.